There are certain things you can do to help your kid cope with trauma. You can learn more about dealing with childhood trauma here.

 Speak with a Child Psychologist

-If the trauma does not heal and you find that your child is very significantly affected by it, then you need to do all you can to ensure that there are no long-term ill effects.
+If the trauma does not heal and you find that your child is significantly affected by it, then you need to do all you can to ensure no long-term ill effects.
 One of the best ways to do this is to speak with a child psychologist.

 These doctors have years and years of experience in the industry as well as much formal training.
-Thus, they will be able to recommend strategies for you to help your child correctly.
+Thus, they can recommend strategies for you to help your child correctly.
 They may recommend that you have the child speak with them.

-There are many reasons your child should see a psychologist, but first and foremost is that it gives them a third party that they can open up to privately without feeling at risk of revealing their emotions too plainly.
+There are many reasons your child should see a psychologist, but first and foremost, it gives them a third party they can open up to privately without feeling at risk of revealing their emotions too plainly.

 Dealing With Childhood Trauma